 On a state that's made entirely of islands, towels come in handy.
 And so, at its 2014 annual employee conference, hotel chain La Quinta Inn & Suites broke two towel-related records: the largest towel mosaic measures 2,451.72 m² (26,389.99 ft²) and was built with the same towels used moments earlier in the longest human towel chain.
 That consisted of 1,113 participants, both set at the Waikoloa Bowl in Waikoloa Village.

 Watch time-lapse of La Quinta's massive record mosaic here.

 "What?!
 The tallest mountain is Everest and that's nowhere near Hawaii!"

 Actually, Mount Everest is the highest mountain, clocking in at a peak of 8,848 m (29,029 ft).
 But, when taking into account mountain bases below sea level, Hawaii's Mauna Kea is the world's tallest.
 Measured from its submarine base in the Hawaiian Trough to its peak, Mauna Kea rises a combined height of 10,205 m (33,480 ft), of which 4,205 m (13,796 ft) are above sea level.

 Here's hoping these records come in handy as conversation topics during your next group viewing of Forgetting Sarah Marshall.

-And for the latest on all things world record, visit Guinness World Records on Facebook, Twitter, Google+ and our brand-new Instagram.
+And for the latest on all things world record, visit Guinness World Records on Facebook, Twitter, and Instagram.
 Plus check out Guinness World Records on YouTube to subscribe for the latest record-breaking videos!